-I will be going over a basic list of 10 different types of easels.
+Here, I will be going over a list of 10 great different types of painting easels.
 All painters have different needs from their easel.
-Hopefully, you will be able to determine which easel suits your needs best after going through this guide.
+This guide will help you be able to determine which easel for painting best suits your painting style and needs!

-The first item in the easel guide is the H frame easel.
+The first item in this painting easels guide is the H frame easel.
 They are often made of heavy beech, elm wood or Lyptus wood and get their name from their H like frame.
 They stand on a sturdy square base which allows you to adjust the angle of the easel without compromising stability.
 The downside of this type of model is that they take up a lot more space than other easels as they do not fold up easily for storing away.

 However, if you have a dedicated studio space where you can leave an ease indefinitely, then this will not be a problem!
 There are smaller models available for those who have limited space.